PAIR-code/interpretability/text-dream/python/linear_classifier/README.md

 activations of MASK tokens for given sentences are exported and sorted into concepts.

-Example: `blaze run --config=pytorch learning/vis/bert_dream/linear_classifier:export_activations_masked --
---output_dir ~/Downloads/tmp --input_file ~/Downloads/tmp/train.balanced.jsonl
+Example: `python3 linear_classifier/export_activations_masked.py
+-output_dir ~/Downloads/moved -input_file ~/Downloads/train.balanced.jsonl
---concepts_name gender`
+-concepts_name gender`

-## SSTables

-Using `activations_to_sstable`, one can convert the exported activations to an sstable, which speeds up the training by a lot.

-Example: `blaze run --config=pytorch learning/vis/bert_dream/linear_classifier:activations_to_sstable --
---data_dir ~/Downloads/tmp/activations`

 ## Classification

 With `classify_token`, a trained classifier can be used to classify a token in a sentence.

-Example: `blaze run learning/vis/bert_dream/linear_classifier:classify_token --
---trained_variables_dir ~/Downloads/tmp/classifiers/
+Example: `python3 linear_classifier/classify_token.py
+-trained_variables_dir ~/Downloads/classifiers/MAE
---sentence "max was a programmer" --layer_id 2`
+-sentence "max was a programmer" --layer_id 2`

 ## Export Token Activation

 One can also fetch the activation for a single token in a given sentence using `export_token_activation`.

-Exammple: `blaze run
+Exammple: `python3 linear_classifier/export_token_activation.py
-learning/vis/bert_dream/linear_classifier:export_token_activation --
---sentence "he was a programmer" --output_dir ~/Downloads/tmp`
+-sentence "he was a programmer" -output_dir ~/Downloads/moved`